sidgureja7803/Idea_Hub/README.md

 ![IdeaHub Architecture](docs/images/architecture.png)

----

 ## 🧠 Multi-Agent AI Architecture

-IdeaHub’s intelligence layer is powered by **five specialized AI agents**, each designed for a specific domain of business analysis.
+IdeaHub's intelligence layer is powered by **five specialized AI agents**, each designed for a specific domain of business analysis.
 These agents collaborate sequentially using **LangChain** and **LangGraph**, creating an autonomous analysis pipeline.

 | Agent | Purpose |